 My Scrappy Mug Rug is made up of mostly half-square triangles (HST’s) and it’s so easy to put together.
 It measures 6 1/2″ x 9 1/2″, and it has a corner pocket where you can put a tea bag, a napkin, a small candy, or a gift card if it’s a present for someone.
 This is a great opportunity to enjoy the process of making something small and pretty in a short amount of time.

-If you’re interested in a free mug rug poem that you can download and print to include with gifts, click here!
+Download the free mug rug poem and print to include with gifts.

 As the name suggests, this is a perfect project for using up small scraps.
 You can pick any combination of colors for this; for my example, I’ve chosen happy colors in a range of yellow to orange.
 I’m using a white and black fabric for all my background pieces, but you could use a variety of different scraps for this as well.